-Final Score

-Final Grade

-00

-10 20.5 25 15 15 6 23 27.5 12.5 15

 Criminalization of Domestic Minor Sex Trafficking

 Kentucky's human trafficking law includes trafficking minors under 18 for commercial sexual activity without requiring use of force, fraud, or coercion.
-State commercial sexual exploitation of children (CSEC) laws include: "use of a minor in a sexual performance," "promoting a sexual performance by a minor," "using minors to distribute material portraying a sexual performance by a minor," "unlawful use of electronic means originating or received within the Commonwealth to induce a minor to engage in sexual or other prohibited activities," and "unlawful transaction with a minor in the third degree," which includes transactions for purposes of prostitution.
-The prostitution law refers to the human trafficking statute to eliminate criminal liability for minors under the prostitution law and establishes an affirmative defense to other non-violent offenses for victims of human trafficking.
+State commercial sexual exploitation of children (CSEC) laws include: "use of a minor in a sexual performance," "promoting a sexual performance by a minor," "using minors to distribute material portraying a sexual performance by a minor," "unlaw-ful use of electronic means originating or received within the Commonwealth to induce a minor to engage in sexual or other prohibited activities," and "unlawful transaction with a minor in the third degree," which includes transactions for purposes of prostitution.
+The prostitution chapter acknowledges the intersection of prostitution with trafficking victimization by providing trafficking victims with an affirmative defense to prostitution and other charges.
 Kentucky's organized crime law includes human trafficking as a predicate offense, allowing this law to be used for prosecuting trafficking enterprises.

 Criminal Provisions for Demand